NextCenturyCorporation/MCS/python_api/API.md

 The last step of this scene.
 This scene will automatically end following this step.

-### task_list : list of strings

-The list of tasks associated with this goal (for the visualization interface), secondary to its types.

 ### type_list : list of strings

-The list of types associated with this goal (for the visualization interface), including the relevant MCS core domains.
+The list of types associated with this goal (for the visualization interface).

 ### metadata : dict